 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a court case file that contains a docket sheet and any of the documents and filings filed in your court case.
 You can access your court records on the website, or at Clerk of Court office in the jurisdiction where the case was filed.

 Each and every state maintains records of their state citizen’s criminal history.
 These state databases are connected and you can track criminal histories from other states.
-Go to the Ramsey County Courthouse and check in person, or check online.
+Go to the Ramsey County Courthouse and check in person or you can check online.
 It is helpful to know the county the crime was committed in, and in the event that it was in a different state, you may have to pay for a more comprehensive search.

 When you look up someone’s criminal record you can find out if a person has ever been arrested, charged or convicted for any crimes, which can include: